alexnedelcu/Dr-Smoothie/README.md

 Dr-Smoothie
 ===========

+Backend Build instructions:
+Go to backend folder.
+1)run "python manage.py runserver"

+TO IMPORT THE DATABASE:
+1) Go to the Backend/ directory.
+2) Type "manage.py syncdb"
+3) Type "manage.py shell"
+4) Wait for the python shell to come.
+Then type "import Database_import"

+Frontend:

 The following stept are needed for whoever is interested in running the application on a mobile platform.

 1) Install NodeJS from http://nodejs.org/

 2) Open a Command Prompt / Shell and type npm install -g cordova ionic

-3) Chage directory to the app's root directory
+3) Chage directory to the app's root directory(frontend)

-	$ cd myApp
+	$ cd frontend
+3.5) for web users
+        ionic serve

 4) For IOS users only: